Choaib-ELMADI/ocp-group-internship/README.md

 The system architecture integrates various components:

-- **PLC (Programmable Logic Controller):** Manages real-time control and automation
+- **PLC (Programmable Logic Controller):** Manages real-time control and automation.
-- **HMI (Human-Machine Interface):** Provides operators with a user-friendly interface for monitoring and controlling the system
+- **HMI (Human-Machine Interface):** Provides operators with a user-friendly interface for monitoring and controlling the system.
-- **Remote Supervision:** Enables monitoring and control from a centralized location
+- **Remote Supervision:** Enables monitoring and control from a centralized location.
-- **Data Management:** Utilizes data from sensors and other inputs to optimize storage processes and ensure system reliability
+- **Data Management:** Utilizes data from sensors and other inputs to optimize storage processes and ensure system reliability.

 ## Technologies and Tools